cyberbotics/webots-doc/reference/speaker.md

 It is possible to change the volume, pitch, balance, and loop parameters of a sound currently playing by calling again the `wb_speaker_play_sound` function with the same speakers and `sound` arguments.

 > **note**:
 The path to the sound file should be defined either absolutely or relatively.
-If defined relatively, it be searched first relatively to the robot controller folder.
+If defined relatively, it will be searched first relatively to the robot controller folder.
 If not found there and if the robot is a PROTO, it will be searched relatively to the PROTO folder of the robot.

 ---